 That aside, Nigeria has had a history of its own military coup d’états since its first in January 1966, and Obasanjo would have wanted to stem that by flushing out the bad eggs in the nation’s armed forces.

-Olusegun Obasanjo’s decision
+Olusegun Obasanjo’s Decision

-However, the real reason President Obasanjo sacked these officers was not known until 18 years later in 2017 while celebrating his 80th birthday in Abuja.
+However, the real reason President Obasanjo sacked these officers was not known until 18 years later, in 2017, while celebrating his 80th birthday in Abuja.

 Obasanjo remarked that the military he met then as president would have created more problems for the country and the democracy that ushered in the Fourth Republic would not have lasted to produce more presidents after him.

-To Obasanjo, a coup is a treason only punishable by death if it fails.
+To Obasanjo, a coup is treason only punishable by death if it fails.
 Nevertheless, it puts the plotter and his cronies in the State House if successful.